Responsible for the content of

 Order Status: To view the status of any order or to view open, past or pending Orders, please visit the My Account section of the WorldFlyAngler Dealer website.
 Find your order status by selecting „Order” and you will see a column titled “Order Status“.

-Order Processing: Orders placed with Ground Shipping (Monday through Friday) typically ship out within 3 business days.
-Orders will be processed and shipped from our Headquarter.
+Order Processing: All Orders shipped with Ground Shipping (Monday through Friday) typically ship out within 2 business days after payment has been received.
+Orders will be processed and shipped from our Headquarters.
 Your packages are insured and are shipped in standard delivery time, depending on your national residence.
-Once your order ships, you will receive a shipping confirmation email with tracking information.
+If the order is confirmed as delivered it is no longer the property or responsibility of WFA.

-Payment Processing: All orders are pro-forma.
-At the time an order is placed, your INVOICE will be authorized for the total purchase amount, including tax (In EU “VAT exempt intracommunity delivery”- Outside EU “VAT exempt export delivery according to § 6 Austrian Value Added Tax Act”) and shipping cost.
+At the time an ORDER is placed, your INVOICE will be authorized for the total purchase amount, including tax (In EU “VAT exempt intracommunity delivery”- Outside EU “VAT exempt export delivery according to § 6 Austrian Value Added Tax Act”) and shipping cost.
 Once an order has been submitted, additional items cannot be added to the order.
-If you’d like to modify or change an order, please call your Sales Representative to cancel your order and initiate a new order.

 RETURNS & EXCHANGES Policy